MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 I could talk about David, a outcast Shepard boy who ended up killing a giant and becoming one of the best kings to have ever existed.

-You can talk about any of the disciples, they were just teenagers the oldest most likely being P
+You can talk about any of the disciples, they were just teenagers the oldest most likely being Peter who was still only early 20s, the rest being under 20!
+And they turned the world upside down.

 You were darkness and you are now light
 Salt and light